Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Another control product to consider is Gentrol IGR Concentrate, an insect growth regulator (IGR).
 This product is an aid in controlling Indian Meal Moth infestations.
 This product may be applied into cracks or it may be applied as a surface application near affected areas.

 The active ingredient in Gentrol, hydroprene, affects the larval stage of Indian Meal Moth and insects pests, by stopping the life cycle in the pupal (cocoon) stage.
 Affected insects do not hatch out of their pupal cases into flying adults ,thus effectively breaking the insect's life cycle.
 This type of treatment will not yield speedy results, but will assist in long term control.
 It may be especially helpful when the source of the infestation cannot be isolated.
+Gentrol may continue to be effective for up to four months so that frequent reapplication is not required.
+It may either be diluted in water in a sprayer separately or combined with the Permacide P-1 product that we offer to simplify the application, but once diluted it should be used within 48 hours.
+It is possible to dilute smaller amounts of Gentrol IGR separately to stretch out the use of the product over a longer period of time.

 An important advantage of the use of Gentrol is that hydroprene has very low toxicity to mammals.
 It may be used even in food processing plants.
 It is important to note too, that exposure to IGRs does not affect people or their pets in any way similar to the affects on insects.
-Applications of Gentrol may remain active for several weeks.

 The use of pheromone traps along with applications of Gentrol, will enhance a pest management program significantly.